BouncyButton/bayes-point-learning/doc/quick_start.rst

 .. _NumPyDoc: https://github.com/numpy/numpydoc
 .. _doctests: https://docs.python.org/3/library/doctest.html

+We follow the scikit-learn development workflow, as found in the skltemplate repository.
-You can modify the source files as you want.
-However, your custom estimators need to pass the check_estimator_ test to be scikit-learn compatible.
+Hence, estimators need to pass the check_estimator_ test to be scikit-learn compatible.
 You can refer to the :ref:`User Guide <user_guide>` to help you create a compatible scikit-learn estimator.